Directory & Mailing List Publishing Business License in Dubai: Cost and Requirements

 Export compiled data products to international clients

-The licence does not cover general software development or unrelated publishing activities, which require separate licence categories.
+The license does not cover general software development or unrelated publishing activities, which require separate license categories.

-This licence is well-suited to a broad range of operators, including:
+This license is well-suited to a broad range of operators, including:

 Data aggregators and list brokers targeting GCC and MENA markets